Letters to Cleo

 Centofanti's Mellotron strings open the album, with some of the loudest choirs I've ever heard within the first minute, clearly mixed way up from the part that precedes them.
 Transfert/Hypnos/Transfert features church organ tapes, although it's hard to tell whether the strings on the track are Mellotron or, er, something else.
 More choirs on Tema Di Marco, with choirs and cellos on L'Incubo, along with more of those 'are they or aren't they?' strings, although that seems to be it, sadly.
 Another excellent Cinevox release, then, unleashing more Italian horror onto the outside world.
 Libra were a good little unit, going by the evidence here, although their first two albums, recorded for Motown, of all labels, are apparently best avoided if you don't like The Funk.

 Coat of Arms

 Shift Your Gaze

 A Chorus of Crickets

 The Life & Times play a particularly empty, vacant variety of indie; as they describe themselves on their site: "...moody, spacey, sonically overwhelming, symphonic and always grandiose".
 What's not to hate?
 Like U2 but worse, they are the living embodiment of the old saw about empty vessels making the most noise; they make a lot of noise, it seems and are certainly completely empty.

-Although J. Robbins is credited with Mellotron on Thrill Ride, he actually plays it on the lengthyish Mea Culpa, helping to make it possibly the least bad track on the album.
-I wouldn't take that as any kid of recommendation, though; this is unworthy of your time.
+Although J. Robbins is credited with Mellotron on Thrill Ride, he actually adds strings to the lengthyish Mea Culpa, helping to make it possibly the least bad track on the album.
+I wouldn't take that as any kind of recommendation, though; this is unworthy of your time.